williamfgc/hpc-wdr/README.md

 ## What is this?

-This is a repository that contains the files for the official HPC Workforce Development and Retention group website hosted at https://hpcwdr.com.
+This is a repository that contains the files for the official HPC Workforce Development and Retention group website hosted at https://hpc-wdr.com.
 The site is built with [Jekyll](https://jekyllrb.com/) and hosted on GitHub.

 ## How do I contribute?

 We encourage the community to contribute to the content of the website.
 However, content must be in scope as outlined on the
-<a class="highlighted" href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/site-overview/" target="_blank" style="color:#D4AC0D;">Site Overview</a>, must follow the site <a class="highlighted" href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/codeofconduct/" target="_blank" style="color:#D4AC0D;">Code of Conduct</a>, and must be approved by the HPC-WDR Editorial Board.
+<a href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/site-overview/" target="_blank">Site Overview</a>, must follow the site <a href="https://hpc-workforce-development-and-retention.github.io/hpcwdr/codeofconduct/" target="_blank">Code of Conduct</a>, and must be approved by the HPC-WDR Editorial Board.

 ## Contributing for Those Who Are Not Familiar with the Git Workflow